 Letchworth has ten pavilions.
 Prices range from $50 to $100 and can accommodate 80 to 184 people.
 Check availability at ReserveAmerica.com

-Pet Policy: A maximum of two pets are allowed in campsites 100, 200, 700 and 800, Cabin Area C and day use areas unless prohibited by sign or directive (not allowed in cabins A, B, D and E or camping loops 300, 400, 500 and 600).
+Pet Policy: A maximum of two pets are allowed in campsites 100, 200, 700 and 800, Cabin Area C and day use areas unless prohibited by sign or directive (not allowed in shelters, cabins A, B, D and E or camping loops 300, 400, 500 and 600).
 Pets are to be supervised at all times and either be crated or on a leash not more than 6-feet in length.
 Proof of rabies inoculation shall be produced if requested by staff.
 Pets are not permitted in playgrounds, buildings, golf courses, boardwalks, pools and spray-grounds or guarded beaches (this does not apply to service animals).

-Cabins: Available from April - mid-November.
-Some available year round.
+• Cabins: Available from May - mid-November.

 *Please note within the camping season time frame, some loops/sites may open later or close earlier.
 For more details, please call the park or visit http://www.newyorkstateparks.reserveamerica.com